A screenshot of an abacus with an upward arrow, representing marketing analytics.

 That all sounds great.
 But what does it mean for marketers?

 A lot, actually!
 Data analytics has revolutionized marketing, and it’s part of what makes digital marketing so powerful.
+If you don’t know which tools to use to analyze your marketing data, here’s a guide to the best apps for marketing reporting.

 Today, we’ll give you an introduction to everything you need to know about marketing data in the digital age.

-What is marketing data analytics?
+What are marketing data analytics?

 In a marketing context, ‘analytics’ usually means analyzing data on customers, and the campaigns and content you’ve created to reach them.